 When building a new product, it’s easier for Founders and their teams to discuss and brainstorm something they can visually refer to, from the user journey to the design.

 Prototypes are early samples used to visualise and evaluate a product and gather feedback that will direct the next series of iterations.
-They are used in the first stages of planning and developing software for both mobile or desktop apps.
-It is an essential part of the process to show how founders will bring their conceptual idea to life.
+They are used in the first stages of planning and developing software for both mobile and desktop apps.
+It is an essential part of the process to show how Founders will bring their conceptual idea to life.

 Prototypes can be low- or high-fidelity - they come at different stages to serve different needs.

 A low-fidelity prototype, also called a wireframe, is essentially a drafted layout of a page or software.
 It can be created using tools such as Balsamiq or Figma (also useful for high-level prototypes), but even sketches on pen and paper or a whiteboard can be enough for the first stage.

 Wireframes are based on the initial scope of the product, so the goals are to ensure that all the necessary information is in the right places on the screen and to evaluate the customer journey by gathering early feedback from a group of test candidates.

 It’s normal for users to focus on design when testing a website or tool, but the first feedback Product Managers need is on the customer experience; how easily users can find what they need and navigate from A to B. So, by deliberately sending something visually basic for testing, candidates are more likely to provide accurate feedback on their journey through the app or website, regardless of how the final product will look like.

 The simplicity of a low-fidelity prototype draft also makes it easier for Product Managers to make quick changes based on the user feedback from testing sessions as there are fewer design layers involved.

 Once Product Managers and Designers have acted on the feedback received from a few tests and are confident that users can understand the product and how to use it, they move to a high-fidelity prototype.